 Ken is the author of "Throwing Stones; Parental Child Abduction Through The Eyes Of A Child".
 Throwing Stones recounts his childhood as an abducted child by his estranged father.
-Ken was recovered after three years and a multiple state manhunt.
-His father was convicted for felony child stealing.
-Ken is a co-author of an additional non-fiction book.
+Ken was recovered after three years and a multi-state manhunt.
+His father was convicted of felony child stealing.
+Ken is the co-author of an additional non-fiction book.
 He has written press releases, commentaries and articles.
 He has co-authored published scholarly research papers in political science/public administration.
 He is a member of the Society of Professional Journalists.
 He is currently working on his first fiction novel.

 Ken has a Bachelor's of Art in American Studies & Pre-Law and a Master's of Art in Public Administration from the University of Texas, Dallas.
 Ken interned with the Collin County Prosecutor's Office, Crimes Against Children Division.
 He is State of Texas qualified as a Third Party Mediator (ADR) and a Texas paralegal.
 Ken is a member of Pi Sigma Alpha, the International Honor Society of Political Science, Texas District & County Attorney's Association (TDCAA), and has been a member of organizations working to end child abduction.